aimtiaz11/customer-api-raml/README.md

 *collectionType* is designed to be used on a collection (of resources).
 For example, `/customers` or `/accounts` or `/products`.

-*resourceType* is applicable to individual resource - an individual item in the collection.
+*resourceType* is applicable to individual resource - an item in the collection of resources.

 For example, `/customers/{customerId}`, `orders/{orderId}`.

 The applicable HTTP methods (GET, PATCH, PUT, POST, DELETE) has been applied directly to the resource types instead of the resource themselves.